Examining an Oil Purification System

 Electrostatic Oil Cleaner

 The key to maintaining an efficient and effective electrostatic oil filtration system is the product of several coordinated essentials.
 These include electric field strength, the number of electrostatic fields, flow rate, electrode surface area, and chargeable contamination collection media.
 The challenge is to manage all the essentials for optimal performance and results, and make them work in unison.
-Let’s explain how these essential keys work.
+Let’s explain how these essential keys work to improve oil purification.

 If the flow rate is too fast, you could lose efficiency, and vice versa; if the flow rate is too slow, you might not remove oxidation and foreign contamination material as fast as the lubrication system creates it.
-It’s a simple formula: if the electrostatic oil cleaner removes insoluble foreign material faster than the lubrication system makes it, then it is a clean system.
+It’s a simple formula: if the electrostatic oil cleaner removes insoluble foreign material faster than the lubrication system makes it, then it is a clean system that provides successful oil purification.
 If not, then the lube oil will oxidize as if there was no electrostatic oil cleaner there, and this creates problems.

 Electric Field Strength

-To remove contamination particles and oxidation by-product molecules from oil, you must have a strong electric field.
+To remove contamination particles and oxidation by-product molecules from oil, you must have a strong electric fields.
 This electric field charges the contamination particles, pulls them out of the oil, delivers them to the collection media and bonds them to the sharp edges of that media.
-Once again, if the electric field is too low, the electrostatic oil cleaner will not remove the contamination particles before the oil has left the electrostatic field.
+Once again, if the electric field is too low, the electrostatic oil cleaner will not remove the contamination particles before the oil has left the electrostatic field and will not result in oil purification.

 This means the particle was not removed, and the system pumped the contamination back into the lube oil reservoir.
 This is an example of poor efficiency, or a phenomenon known as pushing particles.
 If charged particles are not removed by a collection media in the electrostatic field, then by the laws of electrostatics, that particle now carries a charge inside the oil.
 It will, therefore, attract and agglomerate with other oppositely charged particles.